Sunday, 17 July 2022

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The plot is a fairly routine pre-code potboiler in which Brooks plays a glamorous showgirl nicknamed the Canary who is a star of a broadway revue the showpiece of which features her on a swing flying out over the audience.
 It quickly turns out that the Canary has a sideline as a high priced courtesan with a string of wealthy older male clients and worse another sideline as a blackmailer and as might be expected this gets her murdered.
 This is not really a spoiler as she is killed off about a third of the way into the film.
 Enter Philo Vance, (William Powell) a private detective who has been hired by one of her targets to pay her off and get compromising material from her and now must solve her murder.
-The suspecst include the Canary's various clients, a couple of wealthy older men as well as a young man who is engaged to a socialite and his father who had hired Philo to negotiate with the Canary.
+The suspects include the Canary's various clients, a couple of wealthy older men as well as a young man who is engaged to a socialite and his father who had hired Philo to negotiate with the Canary.
 There is also a former criminal associate of hers who is shaking her down for money.
 Thus far the film has been a decent enough genre film with that one memorable scene of Miss Brooks on the swing.
 As the Canary Louise is as beautiful and charismatic as usual although her character doesn't actually do very much and gets killed off fairly quickly.
 Small wonder Louise was unimpressed with this film.
 She does get to wear some spectacular costumes and the scene of her gleefully swinging out high above the well dressed audience is still eye-catching and it became the film's best, if only, remembered scene.
 However even that's actually not well filmed using wide shots of the stage and chorus girls intercut with shots of Louise on the swing that rely on a too obvious rear screen.
 The latter was probably inevitable but there is no reason the stage and chorus girls could not have been shot better.
 In a German film they almost certainly would have been filmed with close ups and shots of shapely legs kicking in tandem.
 Unfortunately the rest of the film runs into the problems common with the first couple years of talkies, being very stagebound and slow moving.
-Philo Vance is not a two fisted private eye like Sam Spade or Bulldog Drummond who solve their cases with brawls and gunplay, instead he observes and analyzes their behavior which he does mostly in two scenes where he interrogates the suspects and plays a hand of poker with them to analyze their behaviour.
+Philo Vance is not a two fisted private eye like Sam Spade or Bulldog Drummond who solve their cases with brawls and gunplay, instead he observes and analyzes behavior which he does mostly in two scenes where he interrogates the suspects and plays a hand of poker with them to analyze their behaviour.
 Eventually he solves the case with a solution that involves another relatively new form of technology which I won't reveal.

 0b41623c69361ba4649c31550b495a5a

 This film has always been described as being a silent film that had the sound dubbed in after the fact but it's clear from actually watching it that there had to have been extensive reshoots (probably done quickly) and even serious rewrites and this is probably a substantially different film than was originally planned.
 There are four different writers listed in the credits including the original novelist SS Van Dine which is unusual for a film of the era once again suggesting Van Dine wrote the original script and then extensive rewrites were needed.
 This would also explain the notable variations between parts of dialogue which read like cliche crime story studio hackery and vaguely racist attempts at comic relief and other more measured and detailed talk from Philo Vance.
 It would be interesting to see the missing footage or at least a script but it's safe to assume that it's long gone.
-This is an average film from a very specific and brief era that only lasted a couple of years but certainly not a great film and aside from the always watchable presence of Louise it would be easily forgotten.
+This is an average film from a very specific and brief era at the start of sound that only lasted a couple of years but certainly not a great film and aside from the always watchable presence of Louise it would be easily forgotten.
 William Powell as the unflappable Philo Vance is fine and carries the bulk of the film.
 Less welcome is the character of the black hotel bellhop (Oscar Smith) who engages in the kind of stereotypical tropes of the wide-eyed, stammering, nervous and servile loyal black comic relief servant (to be fair the stammer was apparently genuine) although he is actually not treated as an object of ridicule in the same degree as the white detective police sergeant (Eugene Pallette) who is a bumbling oaf, full of clueless self-confidence.
 Smith would play similar characters for years as a stereotypical servile black comic relief side similar to actors like Steppin Fetchit, Rochester Anderson and Mantan Mooreland and while these cliche characters are demeaning to modern eyes they allowed these black actors to have long careers and they have been granted some respect as comic actors from modern critics.
 The real Smith was far from his bumbling characters and while he had started with a shoeshine stand he would appear in films that included "Double Indemnity" (1944) he also had a career as an agent for other black actors.
 He died in 1956 aged 70.
 Jean Arthur, who played the loyal fiance of the cheating son of Philo's wealthy client, had begun in silent films and would go on to star in a number of classic films including Screwball Comedies "Mr Deeds Goes To Town", "You Can't Take it With You", "Mr Smith Goes To Washington" and Westerns "The Plainsman" and "Shane".
 She is given little to do here and her character is too wan to make an impact.
 One of the suspects is played by Gustav Von Seyffertitz, an aristocratic German who had been acting in American films since before World War One including playing Moriarty opposite John Barrymore in the 1922 version of "Sherlock Holmes".

 FXZ1vp-Us-AA5-V4j